Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 yarn start
 ```

-Alternatively you can use: `npm start`
+Alternatively, you can use: `npm start`

 After starting up your app should be running at [http://localhost:3000/](http://localhost:3000/)